G-gagnon3/Advanced-VLSI-Design/Project 1/README.md

 To allow for rapid development and flexibility, I decided to base this project around a custom-made high-level synthesis tool.
 With this tool, I could export a filter specification from Matlab and synthesize a SystemVerilog file which itself could then be synthesized in Design Compiler

+The final version of the FIR taps was selected to be a 400 tap 16-bit variant.

 ## Filter Generation

 To generate the filter, I make use of the "firpm" function included in Matlab as it includes the ability to specify a transition band and specific amplitudes for bands.
 I used the function as follows: